ddc-java-12/personal-android-project-Kazpenn/docs/index.md

 * Current hands or player and dealer

-// I'm not sure what else should go here, this is all i can think of for now.
 ## Device/external services

 * Camera access

 * Basic file access

-// I'm not sure the app really needs that much from the users phone

 ## Stretch goals/possible enhancements